| Fashion clearly operates by different rules in the Daft dimension.

 you stand, the chatter it stirred up underlined the kind of condundrum

 that comes free with every Daft Punk move.
 How do you plead?
+"You stop putting out Daft Punk records for four years and

 then you have track called 'Daft Punk One More Time'..."
 Thomas